avantifellows/plio-backend/docs/DEPLOYMENT.md

     10. Navigate back to the service `plio-backend-staging`.
     11. Click `Update` on top right.
     12. Update the revision of the newly created task definition and wait for it to get initiated.
-    13. After the new task definition start running, stop the older task definition.
+    13. After the new revision starts running, stop the older revision.

 13. Next, go to your GitHub repository and create a new environment from the settings tab.
     1. Name the environment as `Staging`.